uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 You can get more comprehensive overview of what Docker is from here [https://docs.docker.com/get-started/overview/](https://docs.docker.com/get-started/overview/).
 To summarise though, Docker allows you to "package and run an application in a loosely isolated environment called a container".
 Containers are a way of virtualizing an environment by using the native operating system's functionality to isolate application environments.

 ### 3.1.
-Installing Docker Desktop (Windows/Mac/Linux)
+Installing Docker (Windows/Mac/Linux)

 {% hint style="warning" %}
 If you have installed a VM, install Docker Desktop inside your VM.
 {% endhint %}

-The process for installing Docker Desktop is straightforward and involves using the installer for the particular operating system you have (from the drop-down menu, select the appropriate OS):
+The process for installing Docker is straightforward and involves using the installer for the particular operating system you have (from the drop-down menu, select the appropriate OS):

 {% embed url="https://www.docker.com/get-started" %}